Analysis | The White House declines to clean up Trump’s comments on a peaceful transfer of power

 On his way to North Carolina a few hours later, Trump made McEnany’s point more explicitly.

-“We want to make sure the election is honest and I’m not sure that it can be,” Trump told reporters.
+“We want to make sure the election is honest, and I’m not sure that it can be,” Trump told reporters.
 “I don’t know that it can be with this whole situation, unsolicited ballots.”

 In other words, there has been no change in the White House’s approach to any transition.
 Just a rephrasing.